Jes Air

+Airbus A310 at Bangkok International Airport, Thailand, in 1992.

-JES Air was founded in 1991 and was one of the first privately owned airlines in Bulgaria.
-The airline was supported with capital from Singapore-based companies.
-JES Air was famous for its delays, but despite this, passengers used the airline because of the cheap prices it offered.
+Jes Air was established in 1991 and was one of the first privately owned airlines in Bulgaria.
+The airline was supported by investment capital of Singapore-based companies.
+At the beginning, flight operations were on an irregular basis.
+However some of those eventually became regular schedules.
+Jes Air became famous for delays, but remained popular due to its low fares.

 History

-The first route for JES Air was Sofia–New York City, due to an agreement between the two countries, and it then expanded its destinations towards Canada and Asia.
+The first route for Jes Air was Sofia–New York City, after an agreement between the two nations.
+After this the air carrier expanded its routes towards Canada and Asia.

-One of the aircraft - LZ-JXB was wet leased to REGION AIR PTE.
-LTD., Singapore and took place in the creation of the new face of Vietnam Airlines.
-"JES Air" fell into bankruptcy only one year after it started flights and at the end of 1992 was re-registered in the Middle East and renamed.
+One of the aircraft - LZ-JXB was wet leased to Region Air Pte.
+LTtd, Singapore and was instrumental in the creation of the "new" Vietnam Airlines.
+Jes Air went bankrupt only one year after it started flights and at the end of 1992 was re-registered in the Middle East and renamed.

-Following the bankruptcy, REGION AIR PTE.
-LTD. had employed ex-JES Air Bulgarian pilots and engineers to continue with the development of Vietnam Airlines.
-The company's director, Milen Keremidchiev, later became Deputy Foreign Minister of Bulgaria from 2007.
+Following the bankruptcy, Region Air employed ex-JES Air pilots and engineers to continue with the development of Vietnam Airlines.
+The company's director, Milen Keremidchiev, from 2007 became Deputy Foreign Minister of Bulgaria.
 He is currently a member of the populist party There Is Such a People.

 Destinations

-A JES Air Airbus A310 prior to delivery at Zurich Airport, Switzerland in 1991.

-A JES Air Airbus A310 at Bangkok International Airport, Thailand in 1992.
+It operates long-haul flights to Southeast Asia, Australia, North America and Middle East from its respective hub in Sofia.